×

 Parties Typically Involved:

 Risk transference can take various forms, depending on the nature of the risk and the industry involved.
-Below are the most common types:
+Below are the most common types of risk transference:

 Insurance